evolvingstuff/vdw2/content/posts/11-diabetes-problems-are-associated-with-low-vitamin-d-review.md

 │   ├── TextNode
 │   │   full_match: `33 eligible studies`
 │   │   inner_content: `33 eligible studies`├── TextNode
 │   full_match: ` met the inclusion criteria for this review.
-The included articles were critically appraised using the Mixed Method Appraisal Tool (MMAT).\n According to our findings, vitamin D deficiency or insufficiency is associated with \n`
+The included articles were critically appraised using the Mixed Method Appraisal Tool (MMAT).\nAccording to our findings, vitamin D deficiency or insufficiency is associated with \n`
 │   inner_content: ` met the inclusion criteria for this review.
-The included articles were critically appraised using the Mixed Method Appraisal Tool (MMAT).\n According to our findings, vitamin D deficiency or insufficiency is associated with \n`├── ListItemNode
+The included articles were critically appraised using the Mixed Method Appraisal Tool (MMAT).\nAccording to our findings, vitamin D deficiency or insufficiency is associated with \n`├── ListItemNode
 │   full_match: `*mental health status, `
 │   inner_content: `mental health status, `
 │   depth: `1`